We welcome and encourage all eligible applications to SF State Museum Studies

 - GRE General Test Scores are required and will be evaluated in conjunction with other qualifications, taken within five years of the semester you plan to attend.
 The ETS Code for SF State is 4684; there is no major code for Museum Studies.
 Please provide an unofficial electronic copy of the GRE Score Report.
 If your GRE Test is still in process, score reports can be sent directly to the Program at firstname.lastname@example.org by March 1, in time for a timely admit recommendation.

 - If an International Applicant, a copy of your TOEFL or iBT TOEFL Score Report, taken within two years of the semester you plan to attend.
-Note: TOEFL is a CSU requirement of all International Applicants, and cannot be waived.
+TOEFL Scores of 550 or better or Internet-Based Test (iBT) TOEFL Scores of 80 or better are required.
+Note: The TOEFL is a CSU requirement of all International Applicants and cannot be waived.

 The documents on this website have been identified as having barriers to accessibility.
 The site owner is working to remedy these access barriers by July 2016.
 If you experience problems using this site/ the documents, contact firstname.lastname@example.org.